AndrewAtLarge/BibUpdate/README.rst

 **Note:**
-As described below, you should check the new file for errors before deleting the original version of your bibtex_ file.
+As described below, you should check the new file for errors before deleting the original version of your BibTeX_ file.

 By default, bibupdate_ does not change your original database file.
 Instead, it creates a new file with the name *updated_file.bib*, if your original file was *file.bib*.